marinapa/java-play-websocket/README.md

 Application will be able on http://localhost:9000

-To storage of data is used PostgreSQL.
+PostgreSQL is used to storage user data.
 Database stored on a remote server.
 DB schemas created automatically used Hibernate ORM.